Netflix/s3mper/README.md

 ##### Changes to `$HADOOP_HOME/conf/mapred-site.xml` [Optional]

 The child processes of the task trackers need to have the java agent included in the jvm options as well.
-If you updated the hadoop-env.sh on all hosts, this step shouldn't be necessary and may cause the jvm to fail to start if there are two of the same java agent commands.
+If you updated the hadoop-env.sh on all hosts, this step should not be necessary and may cause the jvm to fail to start if there are two of the same java agent commands.
 The following can be added to the `mapred-site.xml` to add the java agent if the child processes don't have the agent enabled (assumes hadoop is installed in `/opt/hadoop`):

 ```
 <property><name>mapred.child.java.opts</name><value>--javaagent:/opt/hadoop/lib/aspectjweaver-1.7.3.jar</value></property>